mdmohiuddin32/DataArt-JS-School/README.md

-# Task 5.
-React.
-Building Dynamic User Interfaces
+# Task 6.
+Web Accessibility – Designing for Everyone

+## Note: This is the finished app.

-- This is the fifth task for the DataArt JS School.
+- This is the sixth and final task for the DataArt JS School.

 - It contains the HTML, CSS, TypeScript with React.js of a timeline based webpage.

 - Here we use TypeScript with React and bootstrap with Vite.

+- We've also created an accessibility.md guide to make the app more accessible for users.

 ## How to Use

 - This is bootstrapped using Vite (React + TypeScript template).